Acatorn/nvidia-xrun/README.md

 * **/etc/modprobe.d/nvidia-xrun-blacklist.conf** - prevents any nvidia* and nouveau modules to load on boot
 * **[OPTIONAL] ~/.config/X11/nvidia-xinitrc** user-level custom xinit script file.
 You can put here your favourite window manager for example

+## Dependencies
+mesa
+bbswitch
+xinit
+xorg-server
+nvidia (proprietary drivers)
+xrandr

 ## Installation
 ### Manual
+1. Make sure you have above dependencies installed on your system
-1. Clone this repository
+2. Clone this repository
-2. Place files from:
+3. Place files from:
 * bin to /usr/bin on your system
 * X11 to /etc/X11 on your system
 * default to /etc/default on your system
 * modules-load.d to /etc/modules-load.d on your system
 * modprobe.d to /etc/modprobe.d on your system
-3. Set the right bus id (see **Setting the right bus id** section below)
+4. Set the right bus id (see **Setting the right bus id** section below)
-4. Reboot
+5. Reboot

 ## Setting the right bus id